Dining Operations Highlights

 - Emory follows a robust set of guidelines for sustainably sourcing food that are utilized by the chefs when purchasing ingredients for menus and are updated frequently by the Sustainable Food Committee to incorporate latest research and practices in sustainable production.

 - Emory’s new partnership with The Conservation Fund’s Working Farms Fund will boost the supply of fresh, sustainably grown food by working to overcome barriers for next-generation farmers in the metro Atlanta area.
+Read more here and watch the webinar, “Taking Action for America’s Local Food,” to learn more about the partnership.

 - Local food purchasing is a major component of Emory’s Sustainable Food Guidelines, since buying locally often reduces fossil fuel for transport, generates less waste, and offers fresher food for diners.
 Almost 40 percent of the food served in Emory and Oxford Dining locations is sourced locally and/or sustainably.